 Same- or next-day swap

-We haul a full container and drop an empty on the same staging pad so the crew never loses a loading hour.
+We haul your full container to the staging pad and drop an empty in one trip so the crew never loses a loading hour.

 Step 3